LIBERTAS ACADEMIC COLLABORATIVE

 Philosophy 1 introduces students to key philosophers, concepts, and movements in the history of Western philosophy, starting with the Greek natural philosophers of the 600’s BC and ending with the New Age craze of the 1990’s.
 The class format blends lecture with discussion, creating a stimulating environment where students can discuss, defend, and hopefully strengthen their faith as they grapple with the big questions that have puzzled philosophers for millennia.

 This course teaches students how to play guitar from the ground up, focusing mainly on chords; strumming techniques; and all of the basic music theory needed to play chord charts, accompany other musicians, transpose, improvise, compose, and self-teach.
 Students will practice at least 90 songs in class and at home using the instructor’s original YouTube tutorials.
 The instructor will also provide written lessons, access to hundreds of additional chord charts, opportunities to practice outside of class, and other supplemental resources which students may elect to use at their own pace.
 In class, students will enjoy one-on-one attention from both the instructor and at least one teacher’s aide (depending on class size).
 Students of all levels will learn from this course’s unique approach to chord theory, and even the most advanced students will dramatically expand their song repertoires by participating.
 This is a full year class, semester 1 will focus on beginning guitar (Guitar 1) and semester 2 will focus on more advanced instruction (Guitar 2).
 Students who have taken Guitar 1 with Mr. Nicholson before are welcome to join both semesters for practice and review, or just for 2nd semester.
-This class is appropriate for students 12 and up.
-There is a $50 material fee.

 Share